When does conversation begin?

 This should be performed with the same attitude and manner conveyed during your initial approach.
 E.g: if you’re at a party, the handshake should be just as relaxed as your posture.
 It’s all connected.

-For one, a positive first impression buys you time and goodwill if you slip up in your conversation.
+For one, a positive first impression buys you time and goodwill if you slip up in your conversation or pitch.
 Even more importantly, it sets the right tone for what follows.

 The salutation is logically at the foundation of this framework.
 “Hello” is sufficient, but you should tailor your greeting to the setting if possible.
 It’s as simple as replacing “hello” with “good morning” when the day has just begun or “good evening” later on.